• White

 Fumigations of this plant defend from attacks of occult and malefic influences.
 According to the tradition of witchcraft, it is considered the best wood for making healing sticks and talismans.

-Being a wood rich in liquids, it has a tendency to deform during the drying phase, therefore the best thing to do is to mitigate the risk by frequently anointing the wood with seed oil, cooked linseed oil.
+Being a wood rich in liquids, it tends to deform during the drying phase, therefore, the best thing to do is to mitigate the risk by frequently anointing the wood with seed oil, and cooked linseed oil.

 Popular belief holds that some of its leaves placed under or near the ear can promote prophetic dreams.